Europe's troop withdrawal leaves Mali in limbo | DW | 17.02.2022

 The announcement also raises questions about the future of the EU Training Mission (EUTMA), which involves some 300 German soldiers.

-"This will also have an impact on our joint international engagement, and we are liaising closely with our partners on this," said Katja Keul, minister of state at Germany's Foreign Ministry, in a press statement released on Thursday.
+"This will also have an impact on our joint international engagement, and we are liaising closely with our partners on this," said Katja Keul, deputy minister at Germany's Foreign Ministry, in a press statement released on Thursday.

 Mali's military seized power in a coup for a second time last May.
 After initially agreeing to hold elections in February 2022, the military leadership announced it would delay the transition to a civilian government and hold elections in 2026.